rozek/node-red-user-management-example/README.md

 * the object's property names are the **email addresses of registered users**<br>(this specification differs from the original one!)
 * the object's property values are JavaScript objects with the following properties, at least (additional properties may be added at will):
   * **Roles**<br>is either missing or contains a list of strings with the user's roles.
 There is no specific format for role names
-  * **Salt**<br>contains a random "salt" value which is used during PBKDF2 password hash calculation
+  * **Salt**<br>is a string containing a random "salt" value which is used during PBKDF2 password hash calculation
-  * **Hash**<br>contains the actual PBKDF2 hash of the user's password
+  * **Hash**<br>is a string containing the actual PBKDF2 hash of the user's password
-  * **UUID**<br>contains a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)) which uniquely identifies a given user even after email address changes (this property has been added to the original specification).
+  * **UUID**<br>is a string containing a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)) which uniquely identifies a given user even after email address changes (this property has been added to the original specification).
 If you want to generate UUIDs for already existing users, this [online generator](https://www.uuidgenerator.net/version4) might be useful
-  * **agreedToDPS**<br>indicates that the user has read and agreed to this service's "Data Privacy Statement" and must be set to `true` for an account to get confirmed (this property has been added to the original specification)
+  * **agreedToDPS**<br>is a boolean indicating that the user has read and agreed to this service's "Data Privacy Statement" and must be set to `true` for an account to get confirmed (this property has been added to the original specification)
-  * **agreedToTOS**<br>indicates that the user has read and agreed to this service's "Terms of Service" and must be set to `true` for an account to get confirmed (this property has been added to the original specification)
+  * **agreedToTOS**<br>is a boolean indicating that the user has read and agreed to this service's "Terms of Service" and must be set to `true` for an account to get confirmed (this property has been added to the original specification)

 When used outside "node-red-within-express", the following flows allow such a registry to be loaded from an external JSON file called `registeredUsers.json` (or to be created if no such file exists or an existing file can not be loaded) and written back after changes: